-Well, I can eat my curry exceedingly hot but I do need to remember that not everyone is like me in having an asbestos mouth, hence this “mild” beef curry. 🙂
+Well, I can eat my curry exceedingly hot but I do need to remember that not everyone is like me in having an asbestos mouth!

-Recently there have been a number of vegetarian dishes on the blog and I’ve been extolling the benefits of following a diet rich in vegetables, pulses, nuts, seeds and fresh fruit, like the Mediterranean diet which Lynne and I will generally try to do.
+Folks, there’s recently been a number of vegetarian dishes on the blog and I realise that I’ve been extolling the benefits of following a diet rich in vegetables, pulses, nuts, seeds and fresh fruit, like the Mediterranean diet which Lady Lynne and I will generally try to do.

 - Low fat cooking spray